Oh no! We may not fully support the browser or device software you are using !

 To experience our site in the best way possible, please update your browser or device software, or move over to another browser.

 Student loan forgiveness means that, if you’re eligible, you won’t have to repay some, or all, of your student loans from the U.S. Department of Education.
 This is only for federally backed student loan debt, not for private loans.
 Always reach out to your Tax Pro about how these decisions may affect you.

-If you include the forgiven student loan amount as income on the federal, or on some states’ tax returns, you could pay too much.
-The IRS or state tax authorities won’t correct the error and send you money.
-On the other hand, if you don’t include the forgiven debt as income in states that require it, you could face additional penalties and interest.
+If you include the forgiven student loan amount as income on the federal, or on some states’, tax returns, you could pay too much in taxes.
+The IRS or state tax authorities won’t correct the error and send your money back.
+On the other hand, if you don’t include the forgiven debt as income in states that require it, you could face additional taxes, penalties, and interest.

 It's important to know that additional legislation at the state level continues to make this situation fluid.
 It’s a good idea to monitor your state’s rules for changes.